History and Mission

 Although Science Pioneers was originally organized to direct and manage the Greater Kansas City Science and Engineering Fair, one of the largest in the nation, Science Pioneers has continuously strived to expand its programs to provide unique opportunities to students and teachers alike.
 Each year approximately 15,000 individuals participate in Science Pioneers activities.

 In 2007, Science Pioneers was inducted into Mid-America Education Hall of Fame.

-The region covered by Science Pioneers currently includes 50 school districts in addition to private and parochial schools in seven counties of the Greater Kansas City area.
+The region covered by Science Pioneers currently includes 50 school districts in addition to private and parochial schools in nine counties of the Greater Kansas City area.
 Those counties include:

 Kansas: Douglas, Johnson, Leavenworth & Wyandotte